SunyataZero/peoples-fund/docs/how-to-add-photos.md

 1. Open the page editor for one of the site pages

-2. Change from "Full HTML" to "Plain text" (can be done at the bottom of the editing window:
+2. Change from "Full HTML" to "Plain text" (can be done at the bottom of the editing window)

+img4

+3. Find and click on the "image" toolbar button

+img5

+4. click on the browse server button

+img7

+5. click on the upload button

+img8

+6. click on "choose file"

+7. click on "upload"

+8. click on "insert file"
+The "URL" field should now contain the following:

+> /sites/default/files/home/peoplesfund/{name of image}

+9. click on "ok"

-Please make sure that the page is not broken after you are done, in other words please check that things are working ok
+***Please make sure that the page is not broken after you are done, in other words please check that things are working ok***

-## Option 2: The nerdy way
+## Option 2: The nerdy way (safer)

 1. Upload the file
   * Using and FTP client or